cissa-unimelb/info/role-descriptions.md

 - Ambitious

-### Events Officer
+### Events Director

-The events officer’s main responsibility lies in planning events and ensuring they run smoothly on the day.
+The Events Director’s main responsibility lies in planning events and ensuring they run smoothly on the day.
 It is their job, together with the subcommittee they lead, to ensure that logistics are accounted for, assist attendees and handle any mishaps that may occur at the event.

 **Key Responsibilities**